echasnovski/mini.nvim/README.md

 This is the list of modules I currently intend to implement eventually (as my free time and dedication will allow), in alphabetical order:

 - 'mini.cycle' - cycle through alternatives with pre-defined rules.
 Something like [monaqa/dial.nvim](https://github.com/monaqa/dial.nvim) and [AndrewRadev/switch.vim](https://github.com/AndrewRadev/switch.vim)
-- 'mini.git' - utilities for more convenient work with Git.
-Actual scope is to be defined.
 - 'mini.keymap' - utilities to make non-trivial mappings (like [max397574/better-escape.nvim](https://github.com/max397574/better-escape.nvim) and dot-repeatable mappings).
 - 'mini.snippets' - work with snippets.
 Something like [L3MON4D3/LuaSnip](https://github.com/L3MON4D3/LuaSnip) but only with more straightforward functionality.
 - 'mini.statuscolumn' - customizable 'statuscolumn'.